faucetsdn/daq/docs/topologies.md

 The different top-level network topologies are:
 1. _Emulation_: This uses a built-in 'faux' device to test the DAQ suite itself.
 It is important to make sure this works properly to verify the basic install is sound.
-This is most useful for basic system sanity checks and system development.
+This is most useful for basic system confidence checks and system development.
 See `config/system/base.yaml` or `config/system/multi.conf` for examples of how this is configured.

 2. _Adapter_: This uses one or more physical USB interfaces to directly connect